Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Entities-Search/quickstarts/entity-sdk-python-quickstart.md

 ## <a name="create-and-initialize-the-application"></a>Criar e inicializar a aplicação

-1. Crie um novo arquivo Python em seu IDE ou editor favorito e adicione as seguintes instruções de importação.
+1. Create a new Python file in your favorite IDE or editor, and add the following import statements.

     ```python
     from azure.cognitiveservices.search.entitysearch import EntitySearchAPI